rkevinchao/blockchain-data-analysis/README.md

 * <a href="https://github.com/rkevinchao/blockchain-data-analysis/blob/main/01a_dataset_overview.ipynb">01a\_dataset\_overview.ipynb</a>: This Jypyter Notebook includes codes to generate results shown in this session.

-* An overview of the dataframe structure
+* An overview of the dataframe structure:

 `df.info()`